dorcasshee/my-chatbot/README.md

 # My Chatbot
 This is a simple end-to-end chatbot application built with Flask and vanilla JavaScript.
 This project demonstrates basic conversational AI functionality without using external AI APIs.

+You can access it at **[https://my-chatbot-0lpm.onrender.com/](https://my-chatbot-0lpm.onrender.com/)**.

 ![alt text](/img/my_chatbot.png)

 ## Features